aspose-total/Aspose.Total-Products/total/en/java/conversion/ppsx-to-doc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPSX to DOC via Java or Online App" h2="On Premise Java API for PowerPoint PPSX to DOC conversion within any Java J2SE, J2EE, J2ME applications" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable Java developers to automate the batch conversion process of PowerPoint PPSX to Word DOC.
+This process involves two APIs, Aspose.Slides for Java and Aspose.Words for Java.

+Aspose.Slides for Java is a PowerPoint API for presentations manipulation and management.
+It allows developers to convert PPSX to HTML with ease.
+It is a feature-rich API that provides a wide range of features such as creating, editing, and converting presentations.
+It also supports a variety of file formats such as PPT, PPTX, PPS, PPSX, and more.

+Aspose.Words for Java is a powerful Word Processing API that enables developers to convert HTML to DOC.
+It is a feature-rich API that provides a wide range of features such as creating, editing, and converting documents.
+It also supports a variety of file formats such as DOC, DOCX, RTF, HTML, and more.

-[Aspose.Total for Java](https://products.aspose.com/total/java/) File Format Automation libraries empower Java developers to automate the batch conversion process of PowerPoint PPSX to Word DOC.
-Converting the document is a two-step process and involves using two APIs.
-We’ll use [Aspose.Slides for Java](https://products.aspose.com/slides/java/) that is a PowerPoint API for presentations manipulation and management to convert PPSX to HTML.
-After that by using feature-rich Word Processing API [Aspose.Words for Java](https://products.aspose.com/words/java/) we will convert the HTML to DOC.
+By using Aspose.Total for Java, developers can easily automate the batch conversion process of PowerPoint PPSX to Word DOC.
+It is a reliable and efficient solution that provides a simple and straightforward way to convert documents.
+It also offers a wide range of features such as creating, editing, and converting documents.
+Aspose.Total for Java is a comprehensive suite of file format automation libraries that enable developers to automate the batch conversion process of PowerPoint PPSX to Word DOC with ease.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}